tomtvr/webex-python-bot-project/README.md

 If you are on windows, go to the [Git for Windows](https://git-scm.com/downloads/win) website and download the installer.

-If you are on macOS, open the terminal and run the following command:
+If you are on any Linux distribution, open the terminal and use your respective package manager to install git.

+such as:

+**MacOS**
 ```sh
 xcode-select --install
 ```

-**Ignore this step if you are on Windows.** If you are on any Linux distribution, open the terminal and use your respective package manager to install git.

-such as:

 **Debian/Ubuntu**
 ```sh